Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

   cd 5-WebApp-AuthZ\5-2-Groups
   ```

-### Step 2:  Register the sample application with your Azure Active Directory tenant
+## Register the sample application with your Azure Active Directory tenant

 There is one project in this sample.
 To register it, you can:

-- either follow the step [Choose the Azure AD tenant where you want to create your applications](#choose-the-azure-ad-tenant-where-you-want-to-create-your-applications) below
+- either follow the steps below for manually register your apps
 - or use PowerShell scripts that:
   - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
   - modify the projects' configuration files.